Facilities Management

 Zoning

-Example of newly installed light switch/sensor and an LED light installation in an office setting.
+Example of installed light switch/sensor and an LED light installation in office.

 Benefits